 Since we encourage applicants to apply early in their senior year, you should list your courses and enter the grades as “In Progress,” if you have not yet received a final grade.
 Once you have submitted your SRAR excluding senior year updates, we will not accept any changes you make on the SRAR website.
 To update your SRAR after it has been submitted, please contact us at email@example.com or 865-974-1111.

 Do I have to submit my final senior grades?

-Yes, all admitted students are required to update the SRAR with their final senior grades.
-All admitted students who choose to enroll at UT are also required to submit final official high school and college dual enrollment transcripts to verify the grades entered on their SRAR.
-Please ask your high school guidance counselor to send an official transcript through Parchment Express (Naviance), Slate.org, through CommonApp, by emailing it to us at email@example.com or mail in a sealed envelope to:
+Yes—all admitted students who choose to enroll at UT are required to submit final official high school and college dual enrollment transcripts by July 1 to verify the grades entered on their SRAR.
+Please ask your high school guidance counselor to send an official transcript through Parchment Express (Naviance), Slate.org, through CommonApp, by emailing it to us at firstname.lastname@example.org or mail in a sealed envelope to:

 University of Tennessee Undergraduate Admissions

 What if my high school grading scale changed during my time in high school?

 If your high school changed grading scales during your time in high school, please report your grades as a letter grade.
 Use the grading scale in place for that academic year and convert your numeric grade to letter grade for your SRAR.

 If your school already lists a letter grade, please report the letter grade.
 Using the incorrect grading scale will change your overall GPA and will create a discrepancy when UT calculates your official GPA.